-In all duck species, it is easy to tell the male duck, called a drake, apart from the female duck, referred to as a hen.
+In all species of duck, it is easy to tell the male duck, called a drake, apart from the female duck, called a hen.
 You can tell the difference right away from the colorful plumage of the drakes.
 The extravagant plumage is essential for a drake to attract a potential mate.

 The hen has a dull and plain look, which provides a life-saving quality.
 It helps them blend into the environment and protect their baby ducks, called ducklings, from predators like hawks and big fish.

 Read more in our deeper dive into the different types of ducks.

 Ducks are classified into dabbling, diving, and perching ducks according to their feeding and living habits.

 The mallard duck, along with wigeons, teals, pintails, black ducks, and gadwalls, are dabbling ducks.
 They are so-called because they forage for food near the water surface or on land.
 To pick up food not too deep underwater, they immerse themselves headfirst into the water without completely submerging it.
 Dabbling ducks feed on seeds, surface water plants, and insects.

 Perching ducks include the mandarin duck, the whistling duck, the muscovy duck, and the wood duck.
 As the category implies, these ducks often nest in trees where their long-clawed toes enable them to perch comfortably.
 They have similar feeding habits to dabbling ducks.

 A diving duck dives underwater to grab fish for its meals.
 These diving ducks include the eider, scooters, and mergansers.
 Scaups, the ring-necked duck, and the pochards.
 These birds have more body weight than their dabbling counterparts, which helps them remain stable deep underwater.
 The canvasback, redhead, goldeneye, bufflehead, and ruddy ducks are also diving ducks.